 They have no problem throwing others (even their own friends, co-workers, and family members) under the bus to keep their lies going.

-A pathological liar will provide explanations that are sprinkled with just enough of the truth to mind f*ck you into the paralysis of silencing your intuition and staying with them.
+A pathological liar will provide explanations that are sprinkled with just enough of the truth to mind f*ck you into ignoring your intuition and staying with them.